munificent/craftinginterpreters/book/functions.md

 </aside>

-Core to functions are the idea of parameters, and that a function *encapsulates* those parameters -- no other code outside of the function can see them.
+Parameters are core to functions, especially the fact that a function *encapsulates* its parameters -- no other code outside of the function can see them.
 This means each function gets its own environment where it stores those variables.

 Further, this environment must be created dynamically.
 Each function *call* gets its own environment.
 Otherwise, recursion would break.
 If there are multiple